A level outcomes by centre type

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-We have used the following 9 centre (school or college) types, as categorised in the National Centre Number (NCN) register.
-Centre types are self-reported by schools, colleges and other exam centres according to the following list of categories:
+If you select the ‘Centre types’ option, the visualisation will show 9 school and college types, as categorised in the National Centre Number (NCN) register.
+Centre types are self-reported by schools, colleges, and other exam centres according to the following categories:

 • Academies